 Experts recommend this sunburn relief plan to help cool, soothe, and heal your skin after getting too much sun.

 We get it—you went to the beach and forgot to reapply your SPF, or were enjoying the warm weather and didn’t realize how long you were sitting out under the hot sun.
 Either way, you now look like a red hot jellybean (with bubbly blisters—yikes!) and it’s more than a little painful.
-While the best plan of action is preventing sunburn in the first place—since it can increase your risk of developing skin cancer and cause your skin to age quicker—no one’s perfect, and most of us have made this mistake at one point or another.
+While the best plan of action is to prevent sunburn in the first place—since it can increase your risk of developing skin cancer and cause your skin to age quicker—no one’s perfect, and most of us have made this mistake at one point or another.
 Once the damage is done, it’s time to follow up with some good ‘ole TLC for your skin, which may include utilizing some skin-soothing products that are specially formulated to treat sunburn.

 How to treat a sunburn